owlbarn/tutorial/book/dataframe/README.md

 ```

 Applying these functions to a dataframe is rather straightforward.
-All the elements in a row are packed into `elt` type, it is a programmer's responsibility to unpack them properly in the passed in function.
+All the elements in a row are packed into `elt` type, it is a programmer's responsibility to unpack them properly in the passed-in function.

-The interesting thing worth mentioning here is that there are several functions are associated with extended indexing operators.
+One interesting thing worth mentioning here is that there are several functions are associated with extended indexing operators.
 This allows us to write quite concise code in our application.

 ```text